tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案号_intl.md

 ### I just bought a new domain name, but system prompted that "an ICP filing number already exists".
 What should I do?
 If your newly purchased domain has existing ICP filing information in MIIT and the information is not yours, the reason could be a person applied for ICP filing before and failed to deregister filing information after domain expiration.
 You can download a deregistration application form from the ICP filing number associated communications administration and apply for ICP filing information deregistration.
 After deregistration, you can re-apply for ICP filing.
 Directions:
 1. Visit [MIIT's public query website](http://www.miitbeian.gov.cn/publish/query/indexFirst.action) and enter the domain name in **ICP filing query** > **ICP filing information query** to check the province of the existing ICP filing information.
-2. Visit [MIIT's ICP/IP address/domain name ICP filing management system](http://www.miibeian.gov.cn/), find the province corresponding to the existing ICP filing information of the domain name in the **Administration system** module and enter.
+2. Visit [MIIT's ICP/IP address/domain name ICP filing management system](http://www.miibeian.gov.cn/), find the province corresponding to the existing ICP filing information of the domain name in the **Communication Administration System** module and enter.
 ![](https://main.qcloudimg.com/raw/1618b3834d8fa26fd5999f576b2eed4b.png)
 3. On the corresponding province's homepage at MIIT website, find the Application Form for ICP Filing Deregistration (the name may vary by province) in **Downloads** and download it.
 ![](https://main.qcloudimg.com/raw/2e1d883c289efebc6fe42babd5121483.png)